The term hybrid chatbot is used to market chatbots with a live agent hand-off feature these days, and they're not actually hybrid in the truest sense.

 There are two basic types of chatbots:

-- Rule-based/guided chatbots: As the name suggests, they respond to customer queries using ready-made responses and predefined rules fed to the chatbot.
-The entire conversation is already mapped into the chatbot.
+- Rule-based/guided flow chatbots: As the name suggests, they respond to customer queries using ready-made responses, predefined rules and decision trees fed to the chatbot.
 They can be built either using a codeless chatbot builder or a programmable chatbot builder based on the user’s expertise.

 - AI chatbots: AI chatbots use machine learning/natural language processing (NLP) to understand the intent of a customer’s question and answer using the resources available to the chatbot.
 Answer Bot, our smart AI chatbot, works in the same way.
 It comprehends customers’ questions using NLP, understands industry-/company-specific lingo using business terms, finds answers to customer queries from your FAQs and articles, and interacts with customers in a friendly manner using small talk from a library of engaging phrases.